dnav/dynlink/draft-ietf-core-dynlink.md

 draft-ietf-core-dynlink-08

 * Reorganize the draft to introduce Conditional Notification Attributes at the beginning
-* Made pmin and pmax type xsd:decimal to accommodate fractional second timing
+* Made pmin and pmax type xs:decimal to accommodate fractional second timing
 * updated the attribute descriptions. lt and gt notify on all crossings, both directions
 * updated Binding Table description, removed interface description but introduced core.bnd rt attribute value